Overview

 The two distinct designs looked familiar, so we checked against other websites.
 Surprise, surprise, there are other scams under a different name with the same website layout.

-This one, for example, looks just like Yuan Pay Group:
+This one, for example, looks just like we mentioned in Yuan Pay bot review

 And The News Spy: